rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 ·  Shake your resin in the bottle well before using it.
 Resin already in the vat may have settled and need to be stirred.

-·  Preheat or warm the resin, you can use a hairdryer on most bottles to gently heat the resin to 20~30°C while swilling.
+·  Preheat or warm the resin, you can use a hairdryer or heating pad on most bottles to gently heat the resin to 20~30°C.

 ·  Preheat the build plate, same as the resin.